As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 You don’t need to be a painter to create your own rock fishbowl, but you will need more colors.
 Paint your rocks to look like fish, and place them in a bowl, it’s that simple.

-- Create some game for play
+- Create some games to play

 Create an awesome game by using your old rocks by painting them like a tic tac toe traveling game.
 This is especially fun to play with children, you just need to paint the right-sized rocks.